tatumio/tatum-php/docs/Api/CeloApi.md

 Invoke a method in a smart contract on Celo

-<p><b>2 credits per API call</b></p> <p>Invoke a method in an existing smart contract on Celo.</p> <p>You can call a read-only or write method.</p> <ul> <li>For <b>read-only</b> methods, the output of the invoked method is returned.</li> <li>For <b>write</b> methods, the ID of the associated transaction is returned.</li> </ul>         <p><b>Troubleshooting a failed transaction</b><br/> Tatum ensures that this API works against the blockchain (accesses the blockchain, finds the specified smart contract, and executes the specified ABI method with the provided parameters).<br/>However, because this API can be run against any smart contract on the blockchain, Tatum cannot in any way guarantee that the method itself will be executed successfully.</p> <p>If you have issues with invoking the method, refer to the user documentation for this method, or contact the author of the smart contract.</p> <p>For more information about invoking methods in smart contracts, see <a href="https://support.tatum.io/support/solutions/articles/80001052441" target="_blank">this article</a> on our Support Portal.</p> <p><b>Signing a transaction</b><br/> When invoking a method in a smart contract, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.</p> <p>Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+**2 credits per API call**

+ Invoke a method in an existing smart contract on Celo.

+ You can call a read-only or write method.

+<ul> <li>For **read-only** methods, the output of the invoked method is returned.</li> <li>For **write** methods, the ID of the associated transaction is returned.</li> </ul>

+ **Troubleshooting a failed transaction**

+ Tatum ensures that this API works against the blockchain (accesses the blockchain, finds the specified smart contract, and executes the specified ABI method with the provided parameters).

+However, because this API can be run against any smart contract on the blockchain, Tatum cannot in any way guarantee that the method itself will be executed successfully.

+ If you have issues with invoking the method, refer to the user documentation for this method, or contact the author of the smart contract.

+ For more information about invoking methods in smart contracts, see <a href="https://support.tatum.io/support/solutions/articles/80001052441" target="_blank">this article</a> on our Support Portal.

+ **Signing a transaction**

+ When invoking a method in a smart contract, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.</p> <p>For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
-Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.</p>
+You should use the private keys only for testing a solution you are building on the **testnet** of a blockchain.

+ For signing transactions on the **mainnet**, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example